If you're no longer interested in operating your LLC, you'll need to take steps to dissolve the business.

 So before taking any steps to dissolve your Indiana LLC, be sure to review your operating agreement, give notice to creditors, and file the necessary paperwork with the state.
 Once you've taken care of these steps, you can officially dissolve your LLC.

-If you have any questions about dissolving your LLC, speak with an experienced business attorney.
+If you have any questions about dissolving your LLC, speak with an experienced business attorney or hire a company like IncFile.
 They can help you navigate your Indiana LLC dissolution and ensure that all your bases are covered.
 Thanks for reading.